rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 TrafficManagerProfile trafficManagerProfile = profileWithCreate.create();
 ```

-## Delete the resource group if something goes wrong
+## Delete the resource group
-If there's an uncaught exception, print the stack trace and the sample will delete the resource group if it exists, deleting all Azure resources created by the sample.
+At the end of the sample, deleting the resource group deletes all resources created in the resource group.

 ```java
 finally {